AdaCore/spark2014/lrm/source/subprograms.rst

 .. todo:: proof functions - here or elsewhere?

+.. todo:: The paragraph below does not really fit here and is not quite right.
+It is a sort of extended static semantics.
+The concept in-SPARK out-of-SPARK has not been used elsewhere but is a good notion that perhaps we should explain in the introduction and use more frequently in the static semantics.

 We distinguish the *declaration view* introduced by a ``subprogram_declaration`` from the *implementation view* introduced by a ``subprogram_body`` or an ``expression_function_declaration``.
 For subprograms that are not declared by